Carlosokumu/RabitMq/README.md

 `go get github.com/rabbitmq/amqp091-go`

 ##### Sending
- Our sender will be in send.go file.The sender will connect to RabbitMQ,send a single message, then exit.
+ Our sender will be in `send.go` file.The sender will connect to RabbitMQ,send a single message, then exit.
+ We first import the library

  ```
-function test() {
-  console.log("notice the blank line before this function?");
-}
+ package main

+import (
+  "log"

+  amqp "github.com/rabbitmq/amqp091-go"
+)
 ```